-For current Mexico boat permit and fishing license information, go to www.sportfishinginmexico.com for information on Mexican permits can also be obtained locally from:
+Information on Mexican permits can be obtained locally from:

-The main launch ramps are located at Diablo East, Rough Canyon, Box Canyon, and Southwinds (US Air Force) Marina.
-Ramps are also available at Blackbrush Point, 277 North, 277 South, Spur 406, Spur 454 and the Pecos River.
+The main boat ramps are located at Diablo East, Rough Canyon, Box Canyon, and Southwinds (U.S. Air Force) Marina.
+Ramps are also available at Blackbrush Point, 277 North, 277 South, Spur 406, Spur 454, and the Pecos River.
 Depending on lake conditions, these ramps may or may not be open.
-To find out which boat ramps are currently open, please call the Visitor Center at (830)775-7491 ext 0.

 Commercial Boat Rentals

 Water skiing is permitted at Amistad.
-There is no commercial skiing available, so you must bring your own boat and skis.
+However, there is no commercial skiing available, so you must bring your own boat and skis.